microcks/microcks.io/content/documentation/getting-started-tests.md

 Now that you have finished the [Getting started](/documentation/getting-started) guide, you should have a Microcks installation up-and-running and filled with some samples from the Microcks repository.
 The goal of this page is to show you how you can use Microcks to achieve **Contract Testing** for your API, either manually from the UI or in an automated way using the CLI tooling.

 If you have not done it in the previous step, you will need to load one of Microcks samples: the **Pastry API**.
-For that, just create a new <b>Importer</b> with the **Pastry API** name and this URL : `https://raw.githubusercontent.com/microcks/microcks/master/samples/APIPastry-openapi.yaml` or you install the sample from the <b> Microcks Hub </b>
+For that, just create a new <b>Importer</b> with the **Pastry API** name and this URL : `https://raw.githubusercontent.com/microcks/microcks/master/samples/APIPastry-openapi.yaml` or you can install the sample from the <b> Microcks Hub </b>

 Once loaded, Microcks will discover the **API Pastry - 2.0** in version **2.0.0**.
 You will be able to browse the operations/resources and associated request/response samples of this service.